User-defined functions Beta

 UDFs are particularly valuable for sharing logic across multiple tools, standardizing complex business calculations, improving performance for compute-intensive operations (since they're compiled and optimized by your warehouse's query engine), and version controlling custom logic within your dbt project.

 dbt creates, updates, and renames UDFs as part of DAG execution.
 The UDF is built in the warehouse before the model that references it.
+Refer to listing and building UDFs for more info on how to build UDFs in your project.

 Prerequisites